-Summer 2025 Field Course will run May 25 - June 7, with pre-course assignments due the week before.
+Tentative dates for Summer 2026 Field Course are May 24 - June 6, with pre-course assignments due the week before.

 The GeoSPACE program is a planetary geology and volcanology field course.
 You don't need prior experience in any of these areas, but you do need a basic foundation in geoscience.
 This field course is multi-modal – enabling active engagement by students, TAs and faculty in the field and virtually through synchronous and asynchronous communication, data collection and analysis.
 To prepare everyone for the field course, we will have a pre-trip meeting, held virtually, in late April or early May.
-Food, lodging and travel for the field course are all provided, but you are responsible for the cost of tuition.
-Due to the budget crunch, the 2025 cohort will also be responsible for transportation to and from Phoenix, AZ.
-Due to UF rules, we can no longer offer stipends to offset these costs.
+All expenses during the course - Food, lodging, travel, admission fees - for the field course are all provided, but you are responsible for the cost of tuition.
+Participants are also responsible for transportation to and from Phoenix AZ at the start and end of the course (flight assistance is available on a limited, needs-based system).

 Lodging: We will be staying in lodging that has accessible rooms.
 The program provides double occupancy rooming and you will most likely have a roommate unless you have a disability-specific reason not to.
 You have the option of booking and paying for your own single room, if one is available.